r1chardj0n3s/parse/README.rst

 to be stripped from the value.
 Similarly width is not enforced; it just indicates there may be whitespace or "0"s to strip.

-The "#" format character is handled automatically by b, o and x - that
-is: if there is a "0b", "0o" or "0x" prefix respectively, it's ignored.
+The "#" format character is handled automatically by d, b, o and x - that is: if there is a "0b", "0o" or "0x" prefix respectively, it's handled.
+For "d" any will be accepted, but for the others the correct prefix must be present if at all.

 The types supported are a slightly different mix to the format() types.
-Some format() types come directly over: d, n, f, e, b, o and x.
+Some format() types come directly over: d, n, %, f, e, b, o and x.
 In addition some regular expression character group types D, w, W, s and S are also available.

 The "e" and "g" types are case-insensitive so there is not need for the "E" or "G" types.

-The format() type % is not yet supported.

 ===== =========================================== ========
 Type  Characters Matched                          Output